Golden Eagle

 History

-The Golden Eagle is a feature race run under Set Weights conditions for four year olds at Rosehill conducted by the Australian Turf Club.
+The Golden Eagle is a feature race run under Set Weights conditions for four year olds conducted by the Australian Turf Club.

 The Golden Eagle is run over 1500m.
 2019 was the first running of the race.